 Art aficionados with an interest in Wisconsin art should take the short drive north of Milwaukee to the West Bend Art Museum.
 The permanent collection contains over 350 works from the late 19th century artist Carl von Marr, dating from his early childhood days in Milwaukee to the pinnacle of his career during the early 20th century in Germany.

 Finish day two in the historic town of Cedarburg, where a visit to the Cedarburg Cultural Center yields ever-changing exhibits, studio tours, gallery walks, fine arts and workshops for adults and children.
+The Cedarburg Art Museum, housed in a historic home, features fine art exhibits and events throughout the year.

 Overnight accommodations in Cedarburg include quaint and romantic B&Bs, while the historic downtown offers restaurants, antique shops and specialty stores.
 Or take a leisurely afternoon drive up the coast of scenic Lake Michigan to Kohler for a stay at the American Club, the Midwest's only five-diamond resort hotel.
 Here, travelers can relax and renew at the Kohler Waters Spa or play a round of golf on the nationally renowned Whistling Straits course.